← Back to 史記

 20

 Fan Sui returned and took a great carriage and four horses, drove it for Xu Jia, and entered the Qin chancellor's residence.
 In the residence, those who saw him and recognized him all hid themselves.
 Xu Jia was surprised by this.
 Arriving at the chancellor's residence gate, he told Xu Jia: 'Wait for me, I will enter first to announce you to the chancellor.'
 Xu Jia waited at the gate, held the carriage for a long time, asked the gatekeeper: 'Why hasn't Uncle Fan come out?'
 The gatekeeper said: 'There is no Uncle Fan.'
 Xu Jia said: 'The one who just entered with me in the carriage.'
 The gatekeeper said: 'That is our Chancellor Zhang Jun.'
 Xu Jia was greatly startled, realized he had been tricked, then bared his flesh and crawled on his knees, apologizing for his crime through the gatekeeper.
-Thus Fan Sui set up abundant curtains and tents, with attendants very numerous, and saw him.
-Xu Jia knocked his head and confessed his death crime, saying: 'Jia did not expect Jun could achieve the azure clouds above, Jia dares not again read the world's books, dares not again participate in the world's matters.
+Thus, Fan Sui set up abundant curtains and tents, with attendants very numerous, and saw him.
+Xu Jia kowtowed and confessed his death crime, saying: 'Jia did not expect Jun could achieve the azure clouds above, Jia dares not again read the world's books, dares not again participate in the world's matters.
 Jia has the crime of the boiling cauldron, please screen myself at the land of the Hu and Mo, only Jun's life and death!'
 Fan Sui said: 'How many crimes do you have?'
 Said: 'Pluck Jia's hair to continue Jia's crimes, not yet sufficient.'
 Fan Sui said: 'You have three crimes only.
 In the past when King Zhao of Chu was in power, Shen Baoxu for Chu repelled the Wu army, the Chu king sealed him with five thousand households in Jing, but Shen Baoxu declined to accept, because his ancestral mounds were entrusted in Jing.
 Now Sui's ancestors' mounds and tombs are also in Wei, before you considered Sui to have disloyalty toward Qi and slandered Sui to Wei Qi—this is your crime one.
 When Wei Qi humiliated me in the latrine, you did not stop him—this is crime two.
 Moreover, drunk, he urinated on me—how could you bear this?
 This is crime three.
 However, the reason you got to not die is because of the lingering silk robe, having old friend's intent, thus I released you.'
-Thus he thanked and dismissed.
+Thus, he thanked and dismissed.
 He entered and spoke to King Zhao, dismissed and returned Xu Jia.

 21